ga4gh/data-security/AAI/AAIConnectProfile.md

   "scope": "ga4gh_passport_v1"
 }
 ```
-There are some interesting features in the original request:
+There are some interesting aspects of the initial token exchange request:
 * The Client specifies the specific *audience* for the token, such as the hostname of the WES server.
 According to RFX 8693, the *resource* claim may be used in a similar
 manner for URIs (e.g., the actual URI of the WES endpoint).
 As we will see, this audience information will be stored by the Broker and used to make introspection decisions.
  * Note that the Broker must have some method of identifying a particular service as identified via *audience* or *resource* so as to enforce use of a Task-Specific Token only
  by intended services.
-This could be implemented via the client credentials flow (RFC 6749, Section 4.4) as shown in the example below.
-We regard the details of realizing client credentials
+This could be implemented via the client credentials flow (RFC 6749, Section 4.4).
+We consider the details of implementing client credentials
- within a particular ecosystem, e.g., managing service registration and key management, as implementation decisions that are outside of this specification.
+ within a particular ecosystem, e.g., managing service registration and key management, as decisions that are outside of this specification.
 * We see a new value of *requested_token_type*, *task_specific*.
 * The Client is explicitly allowing the audience to exchange the token for other tokens via the *allow_delegation* claim, either with different audiences or for fewer Visas.
 We recommend that the behavior of this
 flag be such that it is consumed at each step--i.e,. each token exchange MUST set *allow_delegation* to be true for the receiving service to be able to perform a downstream token